byronthecoder/Get_Phase_Tools/readme.md

 ## mEMDdeNoise
 The function removes high frequency noise from an input signal given its sampling frequency.
 Its first argument is the input signal and its second argument the sampling frequency.
-The following optional arguments are:
+The other (optional) arguments are:

-**nMasks** (positive integer; optional, default: 8): number of mask signal for masked EMD application .
+**nMasks** (positive integer; optional, default: 22): number of mask signal for masked EMD application .
 **ampCoeff**(positive real; optional, default: 2*estimated range of first IMF): amplitude of the mask signals .
 **nReps**(positive integer; optional, default: 100): number of repetitions of simulated random processes .
 **m** (positive integer; optional, default: 16): length of the Savitzky-Golay differentiator.